 Royal Decree 413/2014, of June 6, regulates the generation of electricity from renewable energy sources, cogeneration and waste.
 This royal decree establishes that facilities located in non-peninsular territories (NPT) will be subject to the dispatching and settlement procedure of generation in said territories, as set out in the regulation governing the electricity production activity and the procedure for dispatching power in these systems.

-Through the generation control centres (authorized by the system operator as interlocutors with the system operator with sufficient control, command and monitoring capacity to act as aggregators of information), the control centres of Red Eléctrica receive every 12 seconds (maximum allowed), real-time information regarding each facility through real-time telemetry regarding the connection status, the production of both active and reactive power, as well as the voltage at the connection point.
+Through the generation control centres (qualified by the system operator as interlocutors with the system operator with sufficient control, command and monitoring capacity to act as aggregators of information), the control centres of Red Eléctrica receive every 12 seconds (maximum allowed), real-time information regarding each facility through real-time telemetry regarding the connection status, the production of both active and reactive power, as well as the voltage at the connection point.

 In this way, increased integration of renewable energy into the system is being made possible thanks to Red Eléctrica’s control centres, therefore reducing the amount of CO2 emissions into the atmosphere and allowing demand to be covered by using intermittent renewable energies, without jeopardizing the security and quality of supply.